T-racey/100-days-of-code/log.md

 We practiced this by moving the hands on a clock and we also practiced using the console to test our code.

+Here is a link to this https://t-racey.github.io/SoC-Wk2-A-ticking-Clock/

 Next - API's and how to interact with other organization's data.
 We used 'Fetch' to get data from an API that served up interesting facts about cats.
 We met JSON - a data format that is used to store and transport data.
 It is often used when data is sent from a server to a web page.
 And I was introduced to parsing JSON - converting JSON into a JavaScript object.

 We practiced this with a cat API which produced a random fact about cats.
+Here is a link - https://t-racey.github.io/SoC-Wk2-Cat-Fact-Generator/

 **Thoughts:**
 Overwhelmed by the amount of information we were given today.
 I'm looking forward to the next few days to consolidate this learning.